KrishnaKakani-GitHub/breast-cancer-diagnosis-ml/README.md

 ###

-# Breast Cancer Diagnosis with Machine Learning
+# Breast Cancer Diagnosis using Machine Learning

 This project demonstrates a complete pipeline for classifying breast cancer tumors using scikit-learn, from EDA to model deployment using Streamlit.